River cruising is a popular way to get the ease and convenience of a cruise while enjoying a more intimate experience.

 Melk is located in the Wachau Valley, where small towns and monasteries flourished during the Renaissance.
 The scenery is stunning.
 Several castles — including Schloss Schallaburg, Schloss Artstetten, and Schloss Schonbuhel — beg to be explored, and the ruins of other castles dot the landscape.

 If you’re interested in local food and beverages like we are, the Wachau Valley is renowned for its apricots and wine.
-In addition to great wines made from grapes such as riesling and gruner veltliner, apricot wine, apricot dumplings, apricot cake, and some unique items made with saffron are also local specialties.
+In addition to excellent wines made from grapes such as riesling and gruner veltliner, apricot wine, apricot dumplings, apricot cake, and some unique items made with saffron are also local specialties.

 Krems is the town at the other end of the valley and is sometimes part of the Romantic Danube itinerary.